 It is a pleasure to welcome you to this Gallery Rifle & Pistol Handbook incorporating the Phoenix Meeting booklet.
-We are extremely grateful to Brownells (UK) Limited, formerly Midway UK, for their continued and valued headline sponsorship of the Phoenix Meeting 2015.
+As always many thanks are conveyed to all those who helped contribute to the production of this booklet.

 We have a busy and exciting calendar of competitions ahead, and this year we believe we have added even more value to the Gallery Rifle and Pistol Meetings with a Classic and Historic element, allowing shooters of historic arms to join in with the competitive spirit and camaraderie of the GR&P community.